 The Broadcaster Application may wish to know the audio accessibility settings in the Receiver, including whether the automatic rendering of the following is enabled: video description service, audio/aural representation of emergency information and what are the corresponding language preferences.
 The Broadcaster Application may use the Query Audio Accessibility Preferences API to determine these settings.

 The Query Audio Accessibility Preferences API shall be defined as follows:

-method: "org.atsc.query.audioAccessibility"
+method: "org.atsc.query.audioAccessibilityPref"

 params: Omitted

 Response:

 result: a JSON object containing an object as defined below.